-The time study codes are assigned indicators that determine allowability, federal financial participation (FFP) rate, and Medicaid share.
+The time study codes are assigned indicators that determine its allowability, federal financial participation (FFP) rate, and Medicaid share.
 A code may have one or more indicators associated with it.
 These indicators should not be provided to time study participants.
 The time study code indicators are:

-7 0

-Application of FFP rate 50 percent Refers to an activity that is allowable as

-administration under the Medicaid program

-and claimable at the 50 percent non-

-enhanced FFP rate.

-Allowability & Application of U Unallowable - refers to an activity that is

-Medicaid Share unallowable as administration under the

-Medicaid program.
-This is regardless of

-whether or not the population served

-includes Medicaid enrolled individuals.

-TM Total Medicaid - refers to an activity that is

-100 percent allowable as administration

-under the Medicaid program.

-РМ Proportional Medicaid - refers to an activity,

-1 1/1 which is allowable as Medicaid

-administration under the Medicaid program,

-but for which the allocable share of costs

-must be determined by the application of the

-proportional Medicaid share (the Medicaid

-enrollment rate).
-The Medicaid share is

-determined as the ratio of Medicaid enrolled

-students to total students.

-R Reallocated - refers to those general

-IX. administrative activities which must be

-reallocated across the other activity codes on

-a pro rata basis.
-These reallocated activities

--

-are reported under Code 10, General

-Administration.
+Code Description U Unallowable - refers to an activity that is unallowable under the Medicaid program.
+This is regardless of whether or not the population served includes Medicaid eligible individuals.
+TM Total Medicaid - refers to an activity that is 100 percent allowable under the Medicaid program.
+PM Proportional Medicaid - refers to an activity, which is allowable under the Medicaid program, but for which the allocable share of costs must be determined by the application of the IEP Ratio.
+R Reallocated - refers to those general administrative activities which must be reallocated across the other activity codes on a pro rata basis.
+These reallocated activities are reported under General Administration.